cqse/teamscale-jacoco-agent/agent/USAGE.md

 - `upload-metadata`: paths to files that should also be included in uploaded zips.
 Separate multiple paths with a semicolon.
   You can use this to include useful meta data about the deployed application with the coverage, e.g. its version number.
 - `logging-config`: path to a Log4J configuration XML file (other configuration formats are not supported at the moment).
   Use this to change the logging behaviour of the agent.
-Some sample configurations are provided with the agent.
+Some sample configurations are provided with the agent in the `logging` folder, e.g. to enable debug logging or log directly to the console.

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
 `jacoco-sessionid=session1` will set the session ID of the profiling session.
 See the "Agent" section of the JaCoCo documentation